a-n-rose/a-n-rose.github.io/_posts/2018-09-11-emotion-classifier.md

     gender = speaker%2  #0 = female, 1 = male
 ```

-I extracted 40 MFCC feature values from the speech data, with no noise added.
+I <a href="/2018/09/09/MFCC-extraction-prep-speech-4-deep-learning.html">extracted 40 MFCC</a> feature values from the speech data, with no noise added.
 The next step will be to feed these to a neural network, for starters the LSTM, as I have had better results with that network in the past.

 Unfortunately, as with <a href="/2018/09/09/ID-SLI-speech.html">another project</a> I'm working on, the one with SLI speech, there is not as much emotion data to train with as I had available for the Language Classifier <a href="/2018/08/22/language-classifier.html">project</a>.
 In the latter project, I had well over 2 million rows of MFCC samples to use for testing and training; in the current project I only have a quarter of that amount: 534,822.